AshciR/nite-nyamins/README.md

 - MacOS (iOS)
 - XCode (iOS)
 - Android Studio
+- MapBox Access Tokens

 ### Install dependencies
 `yarn install`

+### Getting MapBox Access tokens
+We use `@rnmapbox/maps` library to display maps.
+You'll need to get the proper credentials.

+If you haven't created one yet, make sure to sign up for an account [here](https://www.mapbox.com/signup/).
+You can create and manage your access tokens on your [Mapbox Account page](https://www.mapbox.com/account/).
+You'll need two tokens:
+- Secret access token with (Downloads:Read) scope to download iOS and Android SDK from mapbox.
+The secret token starts with sk.ey
+- Public token to use as accessToken when running the app.
+The public token starts with pk.ey

+### Setting Env Variables
+We use a `.env.local` file for local development.
+Set the needed variables there.
+Look at `.env-template` for the required variables.

 ### Running on iOS Simulator
 Requires you have Xcode installed, and an iOS simulator